Pekno/cv-react/DEVELOPER.md

 5. **Responsive Design**: Ensure all new components work well on all screen sizes
 6. **Optimize Font Loading**: Use proper Google Fonts loading practices
 7. **Follow ESLint Rules**: Keep code consistent with the established patterns
+8. **Asset Management**: Use proper Vite asset imports for images and place PDFs in the public folder
+9. **Docker Compatibility**: When modifying the build process, ensure it works with the Docker production setup

 ## Developer Notes